semgrep/semgrep-docs/src/components/procedure/_platform-add-repo.md

-Adding a repository from GitHub or GitLab ensures that Semgrep can record the state of findings over time as well as triage or manage findings.
+Adding a repository from GitHub or GitLab enables Semgrep App to perform many of its core features, such as the ability to record, triage and manage findings.

 :::info Prerequisite
 A GitHub or GitLab SaaS repository associated with your account.